 The Aid and Attendance benefit can provide you with the financial assistance you need to care for yourself to get the care you need.
 With the help of an experienced elder law attorney, you can navigate the application process and get the benefits you or your spouse has earned through your service.

-Often, obtaining Veterans Benefits is the difference between aging and place and moving to a nursing home.
+Often, obtaining Veterans Benefits is the difference between aging in place and moving to a nursing home.

 Most people are aware that Benefits are available through the Veterans Administration for the brave men and women who served in our armed forces.
 Yet, too few veterans (and their spouses) realize that they could be eligible to receive these benefits even if they did not directly retire from the military or get injured in the line of duty.